 Lots of people are unsure of what they want to do after they finish uni so don’t worry because you’re not alone.
 List all the pros and cons of each job you think you might be interested in.
 Start researching into what degree or postgraduate degree you’d need.
 Our blog on degrees and the jobs they can help you to get might be useful.

 When we have the option of choosing a degree, it’s at such a young age that we can end up making the wrong choice.
 Or it might be that along the lines of studying, we realise it isn’t what we expected.
 But don’t worry, you’ve still got plenty of time to think about taking another degree or even a postgraduate degree – in some cases you don’t even have to have taken a particular degree to do a different postgraduate degree.

 5. Start saving

 We know the thought of repaying your loan can be alarming.
-But you only have to start paying it back once you start earning a certain amount, and the monthly amount you will have to pay won’t break the bank!
+But you only have to start paying it back once you start earning a certain amount, and the monthly payment you will have to make won’t break the bank!

 7. Contact graduate employers

 Lots of companies are looking for graduates just like you, so do your research and contact them, you never know, you might just find your ideal job.